dinesh-m/financial_planner/README.md

 # Financial Planner

-Financial Planner is a prototype application to analyze the individual's portfolio perfomance as well as retirement portfolio.
-The portfolio of a fictious Credit Union Members are taken for analysis.
+Financial Planner is a prototype application to analyze the individual's portfolio performance as well as retirement portfolio.
+The portfolio of a fictitious Credit Union Members are taken for analysis.

 The prototype has two parts.